 The end result?

-Complete cozy breakfast heaven your belleh will thank you for.
+Complete cozy breakfast heaven your belly will thank you for.

-Recipe Notes, Tips & Tricks for Breakfast Polenta Bowls:
+Notes, Tips & Tricks for the best Breakfast Polenta Bowls recipe:

-- I used prepared polenta because I am lazy.
+- I used prepared, or instant polenta because I am lazy.
 I highly recommend if you use the refrigerated prepared polenta that you use an immersion blender, because otherwise you will end up with chunky polenta.
 But feel free to bust out all the stops and make polenta from scratch… it’s super easy and really the prepared polenta was an impulse buy. #SpeaksTheTruth

 - I poached my eggs, because that is what I was craving and poached eggs are pretty, but you can top these bowls with an egg cooked however your little heart desires.